zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 Ready.

 [APZ 141.2] (#apz141 .2) {#apz141 .2 .ref .apz} "Come to the road and Order
-Arrive” is the norm of four Aryan saws.
+Arrive" is the norm of four Aryan saws.
 Four Aryan Road Arrived to the regulation.
 Touted, prodled.
 The 'road' is Aryan tells the octanginal road.
 How to clamping?
 A Resource Vision, a Resource Concept, a word, an ascetic industry, an ascetic religion, an ascetic